VS Code Sessions

 The extension determines which servers to display by searching through the processes the user owns for those with open and listening sockets.
 The extension excludes processes it expects and recognizes as non-development servers such as R and Jupyter sessions.
 For R and Python processes, the extension represents the server's name as the directory name.

-We have ensured the following server types can be proxied when using the extension in VS Code sessions.
+We have ensured the following server types can be proxied when using the extension in VS Code sessions: Shiny, Dash, and Streamlit.
 Other application types may work as expected as well.

 Shiny servers started from the terminal or the Push icon () provided by the R extension can be accessed from the Proxied Servers view without any additional configurations.